CatalysmsServerManager/docs/docs/en/CSMM/configuration-examples.md

 - Heal command

     buffplayer ${entityId} firstAid; debuffplayer ${entityId} bleeding; sayplayer ${entityId} "Healed!!"

+    For healiing players, Prisma was coding a new [Healme modlet](http://www.necropolis.at/HealmeBuff.zip) You could add new custom commands, one for players like $healme one for admins like $heal PLAYERNAME

+    "healme" is the String you need to call in your custom command.
+It will give a player godmode for a given time (in seconds) using the wait() command.

+    Example:

+`buffplayer ${player.entityId} healme; wait(6);debuffplayer ${player.entityId} healme;debuffplayer  ${player.entityId} buffLegSprained;debuffplayer ${player.entityId} buffLegBroken; say "Regeneration completed!"`

+ Here a Player will be healed over 6 seconds, broken legs will be repaired.
+ You can use "healme" also for just an admin command like $heal PLAYERNAME, where PLAYERNAME is stored in an argument.

 - Let a player take his LCB

     cpm-grablcb ${entityId} 10;sayplayer ${steamId} "Your LCB is in your bag."